ragoragino/ragoragino.github.io/content/blog/softwareengineering/2024-08-15-email-infrastructure.markdown

 2) outbound server is a legitimate server that can handle the traffic for the domain specified in the RETURN PATH header
 3) outbound server is a legitimate server that can send emails for the domain specified in the FROM header
 4) that the traffic between inbound and outbound SMTP servers hasn't been tampered with and no other actor (e.g. Mallary) can read the traffic (these are more or less classic TLS concerns)
-5) and a final special conern, that the traffic between the original outbound SMTP server and the receiving SMTP server hasn't been tampered in case of SMTP relays/forwarding servers that can lie in between.
+5) and a final special concern, that the traffic between the original outbound SMTP server and the receiving SMTP server hasn't been tampered in case of SMTP relays/forwarding servers that can lie in between.

 Phuu, that's a lot of security that we need to put into work here!